 To make an extra delicious, chewy chocolate chip cookie, you could also add a small handful of your favorite dried fruit—from sour cherries, raisins, to unsulfured apricots.
 Candied ginger can contribute to creating a flavor explosion as well!

 If you wish to make your cookie/brownie mixture sweeter, you could also consider adding different types of chocolate, chunks of chocolate chips, or your favorite candy bar in the dough.
-For that extra crunch, we especially recommend adding peanut butter cups, or all-natural granola to the mix.
+For that extra crunch, I especially recommend adding peanut butter cups, or all-natural granola to the mix.

 Slivered almonds and toasted pecans nuts, creamy almond or cashew butter are ideal if you desire to bring out a deeper flavor and honey scent, which is so specific for a fresh batch of delicious cookies.
 For a little tropical flair, you could sprinkle a pinch of shredded toasted coconut, or perhaps add crunchy pieces of dried banana.